Laguna del Sauce: Surroundings

 The Capitan Corbeta CA Curbelo International Airport is in the southwest coast of the lagoon, just east of the lake resort La Capuera.
 To the southeast is the "Club del Lago Golf" course, to the south of which is the Arboretum Lussich.
 In the east coast of the lagoon (from south to north) is the park "Parque Jacarandá", the location and resort "Las Cumbres", the hills Sierra de la Ballena, Cerro Caballero, Cerro de la Cruz and the location "Abra del Pedromo", with a statue of San Francisco on the hill Cerro de Francés.
 On the west coast of the lagoon are the hills Cerro Sanguinetti and Cerro Las Mojinetes.

 Environmental issues

 Eutrophication and algae blooms

 The closed ecosystem makes the lake prone to eutrophication, and has had regular algae blooms Blooms of the cyanobacteria Raphidiopsis raciborskii in 2004, 2015 and 2020 have that disrupted water supplies.

 Climate change

-A 2021 analysis found that the lagoon's low lying geography and location would be effected by climate change in a number of ways, including: wetter weather, higher temperatures, season shift and more extreme precipitation events.
+A 2021 analysis found that the lagoon's low-lying geography and location would be affected by climate change in a number of ways, including: wetter weather, higher temperatures, season shift and more extreme precipitation events.
 These will in turn likely create worse water quality, because of increased runoff and erosion, in turn challenging the water cycle and water supply in the region.